rcc11/4chan-sounds-player/README.md

 #### Create Sound Image

 This form allows you to select/drop and image and sound.
 The sound will be uploaded to the selected host and the image will be renamed to include a `[sound=url]` link to it.
-Once complete you can choose to post it, download it, or add it to the player.
+You can also select multiple sounds to add to a single image, but keep in mind the filename length limit when doing so.
+Once complete you can choose to post the created image, download it, or add it to the player.
 Refer to [Hosts](#hosts) for the configuration.

 ![Tools View](./images/tools.png)